 At first, the Cannabis Cup was a relatively small competition in Amsterdam that started in 1988.
 It’s been held there every November until 2015.

-At that time, cannabis legalization started picking up steam in the United States, which pushed cannabis production to a whole another level.
+At that time, cannabis legalization started picking up steam in the United States, which pushed cannabis production to a whole new level.

 After the 2014 event, Cannabis Cup became the High Times Cannabis Cup, and it was announced that in 2015 the event will be moved overseas to the United States.